Tips for Planning Overnight Conferencesby MIT Endicott House

 Setting up a multi-day conference can be challenging.
 There are many logistical concerns that are necessary to take into account.
 How many meeting rooms are needed?
 How many overnight stays will be needed?
 Will one hotel or conference center suffice?
 These are just a few of the many questions event coordinators will need to answer to ensure a conference goes off without a hitch.
+Here are a few of our tips for planning overnight conferences to ensure they run smoothly.

 Make Each Day Different